 The Brooklyn Public Library website has a section called "Articles and Databases" which has lots of magazine and encyclopedia articles to help you with your homework, and also short stories to entertain you.
-You'll find the answer to this question in a short story: What secret did Junita tell Kendra in private and then Kendra blabbed it to the whole school?
+You'll find the answer to this question in a short story: What secret did Juanita tell Kendra in private and then Kendra blabbed it to the whole school?
 Search the database Primary Search to find the answer.
 Type in the search box "Best Friends Mucho Amigos".
 It's a short story by Patricia Burke Hanson, and in it you'll learn what Juanita told Kendra.

 Along came Spider

 Fifth-grader Spider Stevens--nicknamed for his climbing ability--wrestles with his loyalty to his best friend versus friendship with the popular crowd.

 Diary of a wimpy kid : Greg Heffley's journal

 by Jeff Kinney

 Greg and Rowley stick together because they're both undersized weaklings and not popular, but when something happens to make Rowley suddenly a lot more popular, Greg becomes jealous and is a complete jerk to Rowley.
 Will Greg learn what it really means to be a true friend and become friends with Rowley again?